A Fast Approximate Maximum Likelihood Estimator for Low SNR Multi-Reference Alignment: Numerical Experiments

 \section{Numerical Experiments}

+We evaluate the proposed fast approximate MLE algorithm in both the~$\SO(2)$ and~$\SO(3)$ MRA models.
+The~$\SO(2)$ experiment is designed to illustrate the low-SNR behavior predicted by the likelihood expansion: as the noise level increases, the leading terms of the marginalized likelihood become increasingly dominant, and the gap between the proposed closed-form estimator and the MLE approximation computed by EM is expected to decrease.
+The~$\SO(3)$ experiments constitute the main computational demonstration of the paper, showing that the same likelihood-expansion principle yields fast and useful low-frequency reconstructions of molecular volumes.
+In all experiments, we compare the proposed method with EM and with a bispectrum-based invariant baseline.
+All running times reported in this section were measured on a MacBook Pro with an Apple M3 Pro chip, comprising 11~CPU cores, and 36~GB of unified memory.
+For reproducibility, the implementations of the algorithms described in this paper are publicly available at~\url{https://github.com/krshay/Fast-MLE-MRA}.

-We evaluate the performance of the proposed fast MLE algorithm against the standard EM algorithm, initialized from a random initialization point or initialized from the estimation of our algorithm.
-We generated real bandlimited signals with a bandlimit of $L=5$; specifically, the real and imaginary parts of the Fourier coefficients were drawn independently from a standard normal distribution, subject to conjugate symmetry constraints.
-The observations were generated according to the model in \eqref{eq:observations}, with rotation angles drawn uniformly from $[0, 2\pi)$ and additive white Gaussian noise with zero mean and variance $\sigma^2$.
-For the EM algorithm, we used a discretization grid of $R_{\text{EM}}=1000$ points, and set a convergence tolerance of $10^{-6}$.
-For the proposed fast MLE algorithm, we used an integration grid of $R_{\text{MLE}}=500$ points.
-All computations were performed on a MacBook Pro with an Apple M3 Pro chip and 36 GB of RAM.
-The code to reproduce all numerical experiments is publicly available\footnote{Code available at \url{https://github.com/krshay/Fast-MLE-MRA-SO2}.}.
+We begin with the~$\SO(2)$ MRA model.
+We generated real bandlimited signals with bandlimit~$L=5$.
+The real and imaginary parts of the Fourier coefficients were drawn independently from a standard normal distribution, subject to the conjugate-symmetry constraint.
+The observations were generated according to~\eqref{eq:observations}, with rotation angles drawn uniformly from~$[0,2\pi)$ and additive white Gaussian noise with variance~$\sigma^2$.
+We used a discretization grid of~$N_{\theta}^{(\mathrm{EM})} = N_{\theta}^{(\mathrm{fast})} =1000$ points and a convergence tolerance of~$10^{-6}$ for EM.